Review of Pronature Holistic Grain Free Dry Dog Food

-Judging by its ingredients alone, Pronature Holistic Grain Free Duck a l’Orange looks to be an above-average dry dog food.
+Based on its ingredients alone, Pronature Holistic Grain Free Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 67%.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the lentils and flaxseed, this looks like the profile of a dry dog food containing a significant amount of meat.

-Pronature Holistic Grain Free Dog Food is a potato-based kibble using a notable amount of named poultry as its main sources of animal protein, thus earning the brand 4.5 stars.
+Pronature Holistic Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word